alexmolas/alexmolas.github.io/_posts/2024-02-05-a-search-engine-in-80-lines.md

 </details>
 ## Interface

-Finally, once we have a search engine we want to expose it somehow.
+Finally, once we have a search engine, we want to expose it somehow.
 In my case, I decided to build a small FastAPI app that exposes an endpoint with the search engine, and then it also renders a simple webpage that allows you to search.
 To make the output easier to read I decided to just select the top-N URLs.

 <details>
 <summary>